Maxine Jennings

 Maxine Bliss Jennings (March 8, 1909 – January 11, 1991) was an American actress.

 Early years

-Jennings was born and raised in Portland, Oregon, the daughter of Dr. and Mrs. Phillip Bliss Jennings.
+Jennings was born and raised in Portland, Oregon, the daughter of Dr. Phillip Bliss Jennings and his wife.
 During her time as a student at the University of Oregon, she won eight swimming championships.
 On July 31, 1926, at age 17, Jennings won the Miss Portland beauty pageant, which entitled her to participate in the Miss America contest.

 Career

 In Paris, Jennings was a model for women's clothing designed by Jean Patou.
 During her modeling years, she was featured on magazine covers.
 She also sang on radio and was the original Old Gold Girl.
 On stage, Jennings appeared in Show Boat, Earl Carroll's Vanities, and Ziegfeld Follies.

 Her film debut came in a bit role in Girl Crazy.
 Her other films included Chatterbox (1936), Second Wife (1936) Walking on Air (1936) and You Can't Buy Luck (1937).